Nun [now Abbess] Seraphima (Dimitrova) [1]

 Mr. Kostryukov notes.

-Orthodox Church Abroad with the participation of representatives of the clergy
+Russian Orthodox Church Abroad with the participation of representatives of the

-Union of the Anglican Church with the Orthodox Church. — Acts of the
+of the Union of the Anglican Church with the Orthodox Church. — Acts of

 Churches.
 Vol. II.
 Moscow, 1949, p.
 251.